Edi013/Prognosis-and-Classification-Project/README.md

 # Prognosis-and-Classification-Project

-This is a small project from my second year of faculty.
+This is a small project realized by me within my second year of faculty.

 # Overview